Essential oils are amazing! Their aromas are fresh and uplifting, and create a good mood and bright aroma.

 Signs of a Toxic Reaction

-Phototoxicity is when the skin is exposed to direct sunlight and shows signs of an allergic reaction, after having been in contact with essential oils.
+Phototoxicity is when the skin shows signs of an allergic reaction or chemically induced skin irritation, after having been in contact with essential oils.

-Photosensitive skin reactions can be quite painful, and can include swelling, blistering and permanent skin damage.
+Photosensitive skin reactions can be quite painful.
+They can include swelling, blistering and skin damage.
+Cool your exposed skin with a cold compress or homemade after sun lotion.

 The reactions are not immediate.
 They can occur up to 18 hours after using a photosensitive oil.